 Engine oil additives are sometimes sarcastically referred to as “mechanic in a bottle.”
-This term refers to the marketing message, not to mention the belief shared by many people, that oil additives can improve gas mileage, increase horsepower, and fix other engine problems.
-In truth, oil additives do offer limited benefits, but certainly no miracle cures.
+This term refers to the marketing message, not to mention the belief shared by many people, that additives can improve gas mileage, increase horsepower, and fix other engine problems.
+In truth, they do offer limited benefits, but certainly no miracle cures.

 For example, many companies make an oil additive that is supposed to stop leaks.
 This is an exaggeration of the truth.
 Engine seals often dry up, shrink, and crack with age, causing oil leaks to occur.
 Oil additives that are meant to stop these leaks are actually formulated to condition or re-moisturize these seals.
 The idea is that the conditioning will cause the seal to resume its original shape, therefore reversing the cause of the leak.